Huawei/Server_Management_Plugin_ironic/README.md

 $ systemctl status dnsmasq
 ```

-if services is not runing, use `systemctl start xxx` to active it.
+if services is not runing, use `systemctl start xxx` to run the service.

-3. Export Fake Auth env
+3. Export fake OpenStack authentication info

 ```bash
 $ export OS_URL=http://127.0.0.1:6385
 $ export OS_TOKEN=fake
 ```

-4. Creating Node

-Creating a ibmc Node got two different configuations:
-- setup `driver`, `power-interface`, `management-interface` to `ibmc`
-- setup ibmc server authentication through `driver-info` parameter
+4. Enrolling node with ibmc driver

+Set node's `driver` property to `ibmc` to using the driver.
+The following properties specified in the node's `driver_info` property are required:
-  - ibmc_address: https endpoint of ibmc server
+- `ibmc_address`: https endpoint of ibmc server
-  - ibmc_username: username of ibmc account
+- `ibmc_username`: username of ibmc account
-  - ibmc_password: password of ibmc account
+- `ibmc_password`: password of ibmc account
-  - ibmc_verify_ca: set to False if ibmc certifacation is not trustable
+- `ibmc_verify_ca`: set to `False` if ibmc certifacation is not trustable

 ```bash
 $ baremetal_name="your-bare-metal-name"